dmbarbour/wikilon/docs/AwelonLang.md

 *Security Note:* Secure hash resources may embed sensitive information, yet are not subject to conventional access control.
 Awelon systems should treat a secure hash as an [object capability](https://en.wikipedia.org/wiki/Object-capability_model) - a bearer token that grants read authority.
 Relevantly, Awelon systems should resist timing attacks that might leak secure hashes.

-## Dictionary

-Awelon words are defined in a dictionary.
-Evaluation of Awelon code occurs in context of an immutable dictionary.
-Awelon doesn't specify a dictionary representation.
-I hope for de-facto standards to arise around the import, export, sharing, and backup of dictionaries, and potentially dictionaries as first-class values.

-Definitions for words must form a directed acyclic graph.
-Cyclic behavior must use anonymous recursion via fixpoint combinators, cf. *Fixpoints and Loops* below.
-Assigning a trivial cycle such as `foo = foo` may be treated as equivalent to deleting word `foo` from the dictionary.

-Dictionaries are usually manipulated through services, such as a web application or a [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) filesystem adapter.
-The use of such layers is also necessary to provide useful *Editable Views*.

-See also *Hierarchical Dictionaries*.
-Dictionaries may contain dictionaries.

 ## Acceleration

 Acceleration is a performance assumption for Awelon.